elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 ## Summary

 We managed to accomplish a lot in this chapter.
-We learned how to add fields to our players and update the database accordingly.
-We also got our first taste of working with templates and designing how we want our users to interact with our application.
-The first step towards adding authentication features is taken care of, because we added fields for player passwords.
-But we haven't implemented those yet, so we'll take a look at that in the next chapter.
+First, we learned how to add fields to our players and update the database accordingly.
+We also got some experience working with templates and designing how we want our users to interact with our application.

+The first step towards adding authentication features is taken care of, and we'll work towards a full set of sign up and sign in features in the next chapter.